By Kara Sherrer

 A physician who oversees several clinics, a communications director who manages hospital PR, and a finance manager who works at a pharmaceutical company are all vastly different roles.
 Despite their apparent differences, however, all these positions qualify as healthcare management jobs.

 “There’s just tons of different jobs that can be classified as healthcare management,” confirmed Burch Wood, Director of Health Care Programs at Vanderbilt Business.
-To help dispel some of the confusion, we talked with Wood and Emily Anderson, Senior Director of the Career Management Center, to learn more about the types of healthcare management opportunities available and what skills it takes to succeed in those roles.
+To help dispel some of the confusion, we talked with Wood and Emily Anderson, Executive Director of the Career Management Center, to learn more about the types of healthcare management opportunities available and what skills it takes to succeed in those roles.

 Types of Healthcare Management Jobs

-Healthcare management jobs can be sorted into two broad categories: clinical and non-clinical.
+Healthcare management jobs can be sorted into 2 broad categories: clinical and non-clinical.
 The first category, clinical, encompasses doctors, nurses, pharmacists, and anyone else who works directly with patients.
 These clinicians work in many environments, including hospitals, physician offices, clinics, home health organizations, and more.
 “They have an entire management structure in and of themselves,” Wood said.

 Anyone who doesn’t help treat patients falls into the non-clinical category.
 This may include everyone from an administrator working in hospital management to a marketing manager at a major biotech company.
 “The non-clinical administration side is typically managing the pieces of the business,” Wood explained.

-Because of the emphasis on patient care, clinicians — especially doctors — tend to be the most influential people in the healthcare industry.
+Because of the emphasis on patient care, clinicians—especially doctors—tend to be the most influential people in the healthcare industry.
 “The decision makers have come up through the clinical side of things.
 You have to learn how to understand what’s going on from the clinician’s point of view because they’re the central core of healthcare, and then everything revolves around (them) like a donut,” Anderson said.

 Earning a Healthcare Management Job